AlexBeggs/simple-comparison/README.md

 #### Execution:

 Call the following script.
 It will clone the forked [gradle-profiler](https://github.com/sunyal/gradle-profiler) to the default location of `~/.gradle-profiler`.
 The fork provides additional execution options for Bazel benchmarking.
-The clone location can be overridden in the `benchmark.sh` script.
+The clone location can be overridden in the [gradle-profiler](gradle-profiler) script.

 [./benchmark.sh](benchmark.sh)